THE FENCE SAGA - How my dogs outsmarted me and helped me build a better fence

 Photo 3 - ...after two years it turned into a colorless evil-looking thing and the wind knocked it down.

-Photo 4 and 5 - Andy build a gate.
+Photo 4 and 5 - Andy got involved again and built a gate.
 Max continued to challenge us by making a hole at the bottom of the wire fence, or sliding himself under it or sliding under the shed.
 One time he was stuck under there and missing a few hours until he wiggled his way back into the yard.
-Andy rented a machine to dig holes.
+Andy got cedar poles from the Amish for only $2.50 a post!!!
+He rented a machine to dig holes (auger) from Home Depot.
 Because the ground is very rocky the cedar posts only went two feet deep so he added cement.
-We got a stronger wire and stapled it to the posts.
+We got a stronger wire from Tractor Supply and stapled it to the posts.
 We will screw lumber at the bottom.

 Photo 6 - We added another height of wire fence bent inwards.
 IT'S A SUCCESS!!!!